 We always have opportunities for new volunteers.
 Our volunteers range in age from 18 to 80+ and include people that are in full time employment.
 There is no minimum commitment but the usual requirement is an hour or two once every one or two weeks.
-KAB provide Blind Awareness Sessions and on-going support.
+KAB provides Blind Awareness Sessions and on-going support.
 Travel and parking expenses are paid.

 Eye Buddy Scheme

-Meets fortnightly on Tuesdays May through to September (Outdoor) and Thursdays October to April (Indoors).
+Meets weekly on Tuesdays May through to September (Outdoor) and Thursdays October to April (Indoors).
 Volunteers are required for both indoor and outdoor whether you are an experienced bowler or not, your help would be invaluable.

 Ten Pin Bowling

 Experienced cyclists are needed to be pilots (front riders) on tandems provided by KAB.
 This enables visually impaired people to enjoy the pleasure of cycling.
 Cyclists do not need experience of riding tandems as training will be provided - but experienced tandem cyclists are also very welcome.
-Volunteers are also needed to undertake simple maintenance, mending punctures etc.
+Volunteers are also needed to undertake simple maintenance, mending punctures, etc.